ricardopss/zucoden/content/posts/Python/installing-pyspark-in-google-colab.md

 findspark.init()
 ```
 {{< betonen red >}}
 If it returns a error it is probably because the Spark version in the code is outdate.
-Check the [Spark website](https://spark.apache.org/downloads.html), search for the newst version and replace in the code above.
+Check the [Spark website](https://spark.apache.org/downloads.html), search for the newst version and replace in the code above (in case, `2.4.5`).
 {{< /betonen >}}

 With the PySpark installed, we can now initiate a [Spark driver application](/posts/python/create-a-sparkcontext)